dunstontc/learn-go/code/Kernighan/tgpl/notes/03-Basic-Data-Types.md

 A rune whose value is less than 256 may be written with a single hexadecimal escape, such as `'\x41'` for `'A'`, but for higher values, a `\u` or `\U` escape must be used.
 Consequently, `'\xe4\xb8\x96'` is not a legal rune literal, even though those three bytes are a valid UTF-8 encoding of a single code point.

-Thanks to the nice properties of UTF-8, many string operations don’t require decoding.
+Thanks to the nice properties of UTF-8, many string operations don't require decoding.
 We can test whether one string contains another as a prefix:
 ```go
   func HasPrefix(s, prefix string) bool {
       return len(s) >= len(prefix) && s[:len(prefix)] == prefix